ginge/sony_md_remote/README.md

  While totally awesome, some information here superceeds it (although not as amazingly documented as Matthew did)
  * Ringtons Coffee.
 Damn good stuff and get me through the weekend of research.
  * Big credits to the oscope for leading me to the conclusion this was a bidirectional protocol.
 A few resistors hanging off the board really highlighted that open drain slope like a digital circuit could (and did) not.
+ * Breaking news: Credit to https://minidisc.wiki and the discord community ho have been working on this for a while
+ * Asivery for a similar implementation https://github.com/asivery/Sony-Inline-Remote-Emulator
+ * Ryan "Izzy" Bales for the traces of other remotes that helped clarity a few points. https://raw.githubusercontent.com/izzy84075/md_sigrok_decoders